fidodo/dopc-task/README/README.md

 npm run dev
 bash

+how to test
+use "home-assignment-venue-helsinki" in the venue slug, Add cartvalue, it could be any number but not 0, click on get location, the longititude and latitude value of this location will be gotten from the api. then click calculate delivery price.

+In order to change the distance of customer to the store address(home-assignment-venue-helsinki)

+For more test, Change the values of in line 87 and 88 of orderDetails.ts into another longititude and latitude values. the presenlty used values are: const customerVenueLat = 60.182114;
+const customerVenueLon = 24.928135;
+the delivery distance and delivery price is calculated based on this value.
+You can change it to any other longititude and latitude values to test the application. for example you can change it to const customerVenueLat = 60.17012133;
+const customerVenueLon = 24.92813502;

 This will start the development server, and you can access the application in your web browser at